angular/angular/aio/content/tutorial/toh-pt6.md

 `HeroService.addHero()` differs from `updateHero` in two ways.

 * it calls `HttpClient.post()` instead of `put()`.
-* it expects the server to generates an id for the new hero, which it returns in the `Observable<Hero>` to the caller.
+* it expects the server to generate an id for the new hero, which it returns in the `Observable<Hero>` to the caller.

 Refresh the browser and add some heroes.